White-Wolf-dv/White-Wolf-dv/README.md

 </p>

+## My limitations
 <br>

-> I live in Iran, and the internet is severely restricted in Iran, so
+>I live in Iran and the internet is severely limited in Iran,
+>
+> so I'm posting
+>
-> I'm posting some v2ray configs on my page for those who have problems
+>a number of methods on my page for those who have problems like me.
-> like me.
 <br>

-## The software I developed
+## software I developed

 > BIBI palyer   (in develop)
 >
 > video palyer (in develop)